JackDougherty/jack-site/_posts/2019-01-01-record-and-transcribe-interview.md

 <p style="padding-left: 30px">Interview participant: [if research study promised confidentiality, use pseudonym]</p>
 <p style="padding-left: 30px">Interviewed by: [insert name of interviewer] at [general location] on [date]</p>
 <p style="padding-left: 30px">Transcribed by: [insert name of transcriber] on [date]</p>
-After each interview question, type the interview participant's spoken words INSIDE QUOTATION MARKS to designate direct quotes, like this:
-<p style="padding-left: 30px">"I remember everything that happened that day... &nbsp;it began with [unclear]."</p>

 Use an ellipses (...) to reflect a pause in the speaker's words.

 Use brackets to add any notes for readers, such as [unclear] for unintelligible words, or your best guess if unsure about the exact word or spelling, such as [Frog Hollow?], or descriptions to add context to spoken words, such as [signaled "zero" with fingers and laughed].